Skip to content

 alt text

-If done right, only leaf4 should have a task.
-If other devices show diffs, something went wrong with the migration.
+If done right, only leaf4 should have actual config changes.
+If other devices show config changes in the diffs, something was missed during your migration.

 Summary / Conclusion